2025-2026 Status: The Problems Persist. Every Category Shows Continued Acceleration

 Problem 2: Bias / Ethical Alignment

 [2] Bias Testing Research, “AI Resume Screening Demographics,” 2024.
-0% selection rates for Black male names.
+0% selection rates for Black male-associated names in head-to-head comparisons.

 [11] Mobley v.
 Workday Inc., U.S. District Court Northern District of California, May 2025.
 First certified collective action for AI hiring discrimination.

 [12] Cedars-Sinai Medical Center Study, “Racial Bias in AI Diagnostic Tools,” June 2025.
-Treatment recommendation bias.
+Treatment recommendation bias when race stated.

 [13] Employer Survey, “AI Hiring Tool Awareness,” 2025.
 42% admit knowing about bias but continue use.